African-American celebrity moms who breastfeed

 Kelly says she first got that “I'm a mom” feeling while breastfeeding.
 The singer breastfed her son, Titan, for three months, and even shared a sweet breastfeeding moment on Instagram!

-When it comes to breastfeeding, celebrities need as much help as the rest of us do!
-Actress Zoe Saldana and her husband recently welcomed twin boys.
-Since choosing to breastfeed her sons, Zoe has tweeted about the process, asking moms everywhere for advice.
+Since choosing to breastfeed her twin sons, actress Zoe Saldana tweeted about the process, asking moms everywhere for advice.

 A proud mother of two, this best-selling author and TV producer has made her mark in supporting black mothers.
 In 2011, she stood by former Surgeon General Regina M. Benjamin during the release of The Surgeon General's Call to Action to Support Breastfeeding and she promotes projects like Black Breastfeeding 360°.
 In regards to breastfeeding, Lewis Lee said, “My husband and mother supported me.”
 She’s also the spokesperson for the Office on Minority Health’s Healthy Baby Begins with You campaign.